All Episodes

 So if you have the National Guard here as a support and as a deterrent, that frees up more of the officers that we barely have.

-I think we only have about a was it maybe like 11,000 or 13,000.
+I think we only have about maybe like 11,000 or 13,000.

 It frees up some of those officers who may be stationed downtown to kind of go into some different districts because a lot of these districts are not covered the way that people would think that they are covered.

-I actually know for a fact that there have been multiple times where uh the mayor has decided to pull Southside officers to go downtown to stand on corners to keep downtown safe.
+I actually know for a fact that there have been multiple times where the mayor has decided to pull Southside officers to go downtown to stand on corners to keep downtown safe.

 tim pool